Introduction to the Case Management Body of Knowledge

 |Case management program||

 An organized approach to the provision of case management services to clients and their support systems.
 The program is usually described in terms of:

 The process through which case managers provide health and human services to clients/support systems.
 The process consists of several phases that are iterative, cyclical, and recursive rather than linear and that are applied until clients’ needs and interests are met.
 The phases of the process are:

 A comprehensive plan of care for an individual client that describes:

 An individual’s physical, functional, mental, behavioral, emotional, psychosocial, and cognitive condition.
-It refers to the presence or absence of illness, disability, injury, or limitation that requires special management and resolution, including the use of health and human services-type intervention or resource.
+It refers to the presence or absence of illness, disability, injury, or limitation that requires special management and resolution, including the use of health and human services-type interventions or resources.

-NOTE: Throughout the CMBOK, the term health implies all aspects of health as described in the principal term, reflecting a holistic view of the client’s condition.
+NOTE: Throughout the CMBOK, the term health implies all aspects of health as described in the principal term, reflecting a wholistic view of the client’s condition or situation.

 The range of care that matches the ongoing needs of clients as they are served over time by the Case Management Process and case managers.
 It includes the appropriate levels and types of care – health, medical, financial, legal, psychosocial, and behavioral – across one or more care settings.
 The levels of care vary in complexity and intensity of healthcare services and resources, including individual providers, organizations, and agencies.

 NOTE: Throughout the CMBOK, the term healthcare refers to and incorporates “health and human services,” reflecting the broader community of professionals who serve clients and the continuum of services they provide.